Nomagno/Halfive/docs/specs/HWELQ_SPEC.md

   * Evaluates expressions in order.
 The `begin` statement itself evaluates to whatever the last expression evaluates to
 - Lambda statement:
   * `(lambda args body)`
-  * `args` -> List of variables provided as input, e.g. literally `(a b c)`, or if a single variable, `a`, or if no variables, `%`
+  * `args` -> List of local variables provided as arguments, e.g. literally `(a b c)`, or if a single variable, `a`, or if no variables, `%`.
-  * `body` -> Code to evaluate when calling the procedure, can contain any syntax, input variables, or global variables
+  * `body` -> Code to evaluate when calling the procedure, can contain any syntax, statements, or variables accessible from the current scope.
-  * Evaluates to an unnamed procedure that takes the number of arguments in the `args` list, and evaluates `body`, substituting them inside as appropiate
+  * Evaluates to an unnamed procedure that takes the number of arguments in the `args` list, and evaluates `body`, substituting them inside as appropiate.
   * The variable called `self` represents the procedure itself, so it may be called to perform recursive calls, and it will run separately and perform independent variable substitution.
 - Procedure call: `(procedure arg1 arg2 ...)`
   * Call procedure with arguments.
 The arguments are evaluated in left-to-right order before passing them to the procedure.
+Evaluates to whatever the procedure body evaluates.
-- Define variable: `(define variable value)`
+- Define variable: `(define var val)`
-  * Make variable name mean a specific value globally.
+  * Define a local variable in the current scope, `var` to mean a specific value, `val`.
+If it already exists, redefine `var`.
   * EXAMPLE: `(define myfunc (lambda x (if (eq? x 0) (0) (self (sub x 1)) )))`
     * Defines `myfunc` to mean the calling of `myfunc` as many times as the value of the unsigned scalar `x`, and it evaluates deterministically to the unsigned scalar `0`.